hyperkitty/hyperkitty/doc/install.rst

     configuration: /path/to/hyperkitty_standalone/settings.py

 .. warning::
-    The user that Mailman runs under (unually "mailman") must be able to read both the ``settings.py`` and ``settings_local.py`` files.
+    The user that Mailman runs under (usually "mailman") must be able to read both the ``settings.py`` and ``settings_local.py`` files.
 Remember that those files also contain the database passwords, so make sure the permissions are correct.
 We suggest adding the mailman user to the apache